revanthdatla/HTMLPractice/src/js/coercion/coercion.md

 operations are `ToString`, `ToNumber`, `ToBoolean` and `TOPrimitive`.

 ## `ToString`
+Takes any value and gives the representation of its value in string.

 ### JSON Stringification
 `JSON.stringify()` serializes a value to a JSON compatible string value.